aroberge/reeborg-world-creation/searching/bfs.md

 >
 > This will be fixed in the near future.

 In the previous section, we used a breadth-first search algorithm to visit an entire world.
 This is not particularly useful.
 A better use case is for finding a path between two nodes, which we call **start** and **goal**.
 All that is required is to add a test to see if we have found the goal, and quit at that point.
-To make the code clearer, we encapsulate the algorithm in a function.
+To make the code clearer, we encapsulate the algorithm in a function whose name ends with `_v1` to indicate that this is only a first version.

 ```py
 from search_tools import Deque, get_neighbours